andrewhuntsmith/NAPClient/README.md

 The goal of plando0 is to beat a single episode in episode view.
 After beating an episode, the client should display the text "Goal met!!!"
 Please report if it does not do this.

 2) Archipelago: The client can also connect to an archipelago server.
-Learn more about archipelago randomizers in general at archipelago.gg.
+Learn more about archipelago randomizers at archipelago.gg.

 Archipelago (often abbreviated as "AP") checks are currently slightly different from plando checks.
 AP randomizers will still be kept to the intro tab.
 Beating a level will always be a check.
 Beating an episode will always be a check.